 The following are just a few brief best practices for getting your different social accounts ready for the holidays.

 - Create Facebook-specific holiday campaigns and contests (remember, Facebook is allowing this now!).
 Offer a product giveaway for answering a trivia question, or a percent off for sharing a status.
 Make it fun, light, and anything that increases engagement and excitement towards your brand!

 - Update your cover photo to showcase the winter season!
 If you have a sale for Cyber Monday, create the same type of Facebook banner image as you did for a homepage or email banner.
 (Remember to allow text to only cover 20% of your cover photo, per Facebook’s style rules.)

 - According to KissMetrics, posts that ask questions get 100% more comments than those that don’t, so ask holiday-themed questions!
 Have they started their holiday shopping yet?
 What’s their favorite holiday menu item?
 Are you seeing the Nutcracker or The Christmas Carol?

 - If you’re pushing out new products or holiday-specific products, then create holiday-specific first look boards.
 These boards are a great way of showcasing new products and getting the word out in a quick, hassle-free way.

 - Create promotions and contests through Pinterest.

 - Create boards that represent holiday moods, décor, and DIY projects.

 Although a bit late in the game, if you take these optimization tips to heart you can still have a profit and traffic-killing holiday season on your website.
 Still not sure how to implement some of these on-page inbound marketing tactics?
-Contact our sales team to learn how Groove can market your website for increased conversions, traffic, and average order value!
+Contact our sales team to learn how Groove can help you prepare for Black Friday and market your website for increased conversions, traffic, and average order value!

 Get in Touch